pravinpgr9/goa-getaway-haven/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?
+## How Can I Deploy This Project?

-Simply open [Lovable](https://lovable.dev/projects/a281a5ba-d2ab-448b-b6b7-158315175021) and click on Share -> Publish.
+You can deploy this project using platforms like Vercel or Netlify.

-## I want to use a custom domain - is that possible?
+## I Want to Use a Custom Domain - Is That Possible?

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+If you want to deploy your project under your own domain, we recommend using Netlify.
+Visit their docs for more details: [Custom domains](https://docs.netlify.com/domains-https/custom-domains/)